 Victim & Survivor Rights & Services

 The Office of Victim and Survivor Rights and Services (OVSRS), Juvenile Services Unit, provides services to victims of offenders housed in the California Department of Corrections and Rehabilitation (CDCR), Division of Juvenile Justice (DJJ).
 The OVSRS works with victim/witness assistance agencies, probation departments, and courts to enhance services to victims.

-Services to victims:
+Services to victims

-- Notification of offender status
+- Offender status

-- Notification of annual case reviews
+- Annual case reviews

-- Notification of parole hearings
+- Notification of discharge consideration hearings

 - Restitution collection and disbursement